Determining Eligibility for Reasonable Accommodations

 - Release of Confidential Information (found in Appendix IV)

 This form is to be completed by the student.
 The student will use the Term Accommodation Request form to approve the release of information regarding their disability by the ADA Coordinator to appropriate Thomas Edison State University staff, faculty and proctors, as needed.
 Students must sign the form where indicated.

 The Term Accommodation Request form must be completed and filed for each term in which a student is registered for Thomas Edison State University credit earning methods.
 All required documentation must be received prior to processing this request.
 Please allow three weeks to complete.

 Students are not required to complete this form unless they have the need for someone else (family member, healthcare provider, etc.) to speak on their behalf.
 Until such time as this form is completed and signed by the student, neither the ADA Coordinator nor College staff can communicate with anyone other than the student.

-After all documents have been received by the Office for Student Special Services, the ADA Coordinator will review the information.
+After all documents have been received by the Center for Disability Services, the ADA Coordinator will review the information.
 A determination will be made and the student will be notified in writing of the status of their request for accommodation.
 If needed, the ADA Coordinator may conduct an interview with the student via telephone, Skype or in-person.

-Be assured that all records related to a student’s disability are confidential and are kept in locked files in the Office of Student Special Services.Information on the website is the most current and up to date and may differ from that which is elsewhere found in print.
+Be assured that all records related to a student’s disability are confidential and are kept in locked files in the Center for Disability Services.Information on the website is the most current and up to date and may differ from that which is elsewhere found in print.